MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_Ext** - The file extension limited to the first four characters of the extension or less.

 - **Data_ServiceType** - An abstract categorization of the location of a file like “SharePoint”, “OneDrive”, “Local”, “WOPI”, etc.

+#### Office_DocsUI_FileOperations_OpenDocumentMeasurements

+This event is collected for Office applications running under iOS platform.
+The event records when a file open operation takes place and is used to understand and prioritize user-experiences based on file open operation information, especially performance information.

+The following fields are collected:

+- **Data_AppDuration** - The duration spent in application processing during a file open operation.

+- **Data_BootDuration** - The duration of boot process of the file open.

+- **Data_ClickOrigin** - A string indicating which part the link was from when user clicked a link in iOS Outlook to open a file in Office app.

+- **Data_ClickTime** - The Unix epoch time when the user clicked a link in iOS Outlook to open the file in Office app.

+- **Data_DetachedDuration** - The duration of detach process of an event.

+- **Data_Doc_AccessMode** - An enumeration indicating the access mode of the file, e.g. read only, read write.

+- **Data_Doc_AsyncOpenKind** - An enumeration indicating the type of asynchronous flow used to open the file.

+- **Data_Doc_ChunkingType** - An enumeration indicating the type of chunking algorithm of a file.

+- **Data_Doc_EdpState** - An enumeration indicating the enterprise data protection state of a file.

+- **Data_Doc_Ext** - File extension of the file.

+- **Data_Doc_Fqdn** - The server host name of the file.

+- **Data_Doc_FqdnHash** - A GUID that uniquely identifies server host name.

+- **Data_Doc_IdentityTelemetryId** - A GUID that uniquely identifies the identity used to open a file.

+- **Data_Doc_InitializationScenario** - An enumeration indicating the detailed scenario type of a file open operation.

+- **Data_Doc_IOFlags** - An enumeration indicating the IO flags of a file open operation, e.g. if the file is cached or not.

+- **Data_Doc_IsCloudCollabEnabled** - Whether or not the cloud collaboration is enabled for the file.

+- **Data_Doc_IsIncrementalOpen** - Whether or not the file was opened via incremental open.

+- **Data_Doc_IsOcsSupported** - Whether or not a file supports Office Collaboration Service.

+- **Data_Doc_IsOpeningOfflineCopy** - Whether or not a file is opened from an offline cached copy.

+- **Data_Doc_IsPrefetched** - Whether or not the file was prefetched before open operation happened.

+- **Data_Doc_IsSyncBacked** - Whether or not a cloud file exists locally and is synchronized with the server.

+- **Data_Doc_Location** - An enumeration indicating where the file is located, e.g. locally or in cloud.

+- **Data_Doc_ReadOnlyReasons** - An enumeration indicating the read only reason of a file.

+- **Data_Doc_ResourceIdHash** - A GUID that uniquely identifies server resource id of the file.

+- **Data_Doc_RtcType** - An enumeration indicating type of real-time channel (RTC) used by the file.

+- **Data_Doc_ServerDocId** - A GUID that uniquely identifies server document ID.

+- **Data_Doc_ServerProtocol** - An enumeration indicating the server protocol of a cloud file.

+- **Data_Doc_ServerType** - An enumeration indicating the server type of a cloud file.

+- **Data_Doc_ServerVersion** - An enumeration indicating the server version of a cloud file.

+- **Data_Doc_SessionId** - An integer which is incremented by 1 for each file open operation in a session.

+- **Data_Doc_SharePointServiceContext** - A string used to correlate client-side and server-side logs, typically it is a kind of ID.

+- **Data_Doc_SizeInBytes** - File size in bytes.

+- **Data_Doc_SpecialChars** - An enumeration indicating which kind of special character the file URL has.

+- **Data_Doc_UrlHash** - A GUID that uniquely identifies the file URL.

+- **Data_Doc_UsedWrsDataOnOpen** - Whether or not the file was opened incrementally using pre-cached WRS data.

+- **Data_Doc_WopiServiceId** - A string indicating which service a WOPI (Web Application Open Platform Interface Protocol) file is from.

+- **Data_InclusiveMeasurements** - A string value logging the time duration spent in some function calls, in a format with function tag and duration which includes the duration of sub-function calls.

+- **Data_InitializationReason** - An enumeration indicating how the file is opened, e.g. from which UI element or trigged by another app.

+- **Data_Measurements** - A string value logging the time duration spent in some function calls, in a format with function tag and duration which excludes the duration of sub-function calls.

+- **Data_OpenInPlace** - Whether or not a file must be copied to the Office’s sandboxed container before user can open it.

+- **Data_OpenStartTime** - The Unix epoch time when the file open started.

+- **Data_SilhouetteDuration** - The duration of rendering of the file open.

+- **Data_SourceApplication** - A string indicating the bundle ID of the source application when a file open was triggered by another app.

+- **Data_StopwatchDuration** - The duration from beginning of the event to the end of the event.

+- **Data_TimeSplitMeasurements** - A string value logging the time duration spent in some function calls, in a format with function tag, start timestamp and duration.

 #### Office_DocsUI_FileOperations_OpenFileWithReason